 DNA testing…just for the record

 For those of you who are testing as part of an overall strategy to document the most complete family tree (and to join the genetic genealogy party!), your testing strategy should be to gather autosomal test results from second cousins from each of your known ancestral lines at the great grandparent level.

-You should also consider finding a direct paternal line descendant of each of your four great grandfathers to take a YDNA test from to represent the surnames of each of those lines.
+You should also consider finding a direct paternal line descendant of each of your four great grandfathers to take a YDNA test from in order to represent the surnames of each of those lines.
 The Y-DNA provides a record of these direct paternal lines can help you sort out how different lineages with the same, or similar surname are related, among other things.
 Consider mtDNA testing to better identify female ancestors.

 Keep recruiting your relatives to be tested.
 Keep building your family tree through genealogical research.
 The more you know, the more you learn!
 Gradually you’ll chip away at those genetic genealogy mysteries.
 If you don’t have a specific question on your mind yet, you’ll probably eventually come across one, and you’ll be better prepared to address it.